Last updated 26 October 2020

 We administer many prizes and grants throughout the year – our own and on behalf of other organisations.

-At the point of submitting your prize entry or grant application we will explain the judging or assessment process, and where appropriate ask for your consent to share the details of your entry with judges and, in the case of the third-party prizes we administer (for example, The Women’s Prize for Fiction), with external organisations.
+At the point of submitting your prize entry or grant application we will explain the judging or assessment process, and where appropriate ask for your consent to share the details of your entry with judges and, in the case of the third-party prizes we administer, with external organisations.

 If your publisher enters your work for a prize on your behalf, we will process that entry on the basis that they have your permission to do so.